whoisjones/FiNERweb/README.md

 ## Get Started

 We host all materials on the [huggingface-hub](https://huggingface.co/collections/whoisjones/finerweb)!
+The code for the project can be found [here](https://github.com/whoisjones/FiNERweb-code)!

 **How to load the datasets**
 ```python